 Someone may have gone to the playoffs last year and their ticket stub isn’t worth much to them.
 If it’s something you’d like to add to your new collection, then you can offer them a few dollars for it.
 Over time, you never know how much it could be worth.

 While many people tend to pay a great deal of attention to baseball cards, there are, of course, many other items that constitute sports memorabilia and these can all be separated into two types: modern and antique.
-From a baseball bat or part of a uniform worn or used by Babe Ruth to the baseball that broke the all-time home run record hit by Barry Bonds, from the cleats worn by Emmitt Smith to the jersey of Mean Joe Green, there are countless sports memorabilia items throughout the world and basically what it all comes down to is price and availability.
+From baseball gloves or part of a uniform worn or used by Babe Ruth to the baseball that broke the all-time home run record hit by Barry Bonds, from the cleats worn by Emmitt Smith to the jersey of Mean Joe Green, there are countless sports memorabilia items throughout the world and basically what it all comes down to is price and availability.

 Some sports stars make their wares available, for a nominal fee, on a regular basis.
 There are those athletes who donate their memorabilia for charity and, of course, those who sell it to line their own pockets.